-So delicious and super easy this Sweet Spicy Mango Salad Dressing is the anecdote for boring salads!
-It’s fabulous drizzled over pan-seared or grilled salmon, shrimp or chicken too!
+Delicious and super easy this Mango Salad Dressing is the antidote for boring salads!
+Try it on salmon, shrimp and chicken too!

-The same thing is true with food.
-It’s easy to get in a rut, isn’t it?
-Do ever feel like you’re eating the same things over and over?
-If you feel like that’s happening, it might be time to change things up a little.
+I don't know about you, but I feel like it's easy to get in a rut during these dreary winter months.
+But it doesn't have to be that way.
+If it seems that you're eating the same things over and over again, it's time to change things up a little.
 Or a lot.
-And that’s my job – to help you think “outside the box” of your culinary world…
+Actually, that's my job - to help you think "outside the box" of your culinary world, so here we go!

-For example, salads.
-If you haven’t noticed, we’re crazy about salads here at The Café.
-If you’re bored with your salad life, I suggest you check out our salad archives.
+If you haven't noticed, we're crazy about salads here at The Café.
+If you're bored with your salad life, I suggest you check out our salad archives.
 One of my favorite things to do is to create fresh, delicious salads with the unending array of delightful, seasonal ingredients.
-I actually shocked myself when I took a peek at the archives and saw how many salads and salad dressings there are!
-Everything from green salads to pasta salads to quinoa salads to noodle salads to black bean salads… Whew!
+It was even a surprise to me when I took a peek at the archives and saw how many salads and salad dressings there are!
+There are green salads, pasta salads, quinoa salads, noodle salads. black bean salads, Mexican salads, Greek salads and on and on it goes.
+Whew!
 Yes indeed, we do enjoy salads!

-This super easy, Sweet Spicy Mango Salad Dressing is a recent favorite of ours.
-I’ve used it with lots of different types of salads, and have even drizzled it over pan-seared salmon (like this Mexican Sugar Seared Salmon) and grilled chicken.
+This super easy Sweet and Spicy Mango Salad Dressing is a recent favorite of ours.
+I've used it with lots of different types of salads, and have also drizzled it over pan-seared salmon (like this Mexican Sugar Seared Salmon) and grilled chicken.
 The dressing transforms a simple green salad into a magically delicious accompaniment to just about any meal.

-The best part (well, other than the fabulous flavor)?
 This dressing takes around 10 minutes to throw together and keeps well for a week in the fridge.
-Most of it’s done in the blender, making it super simple.
-It’s decently healthy too with only 1/3 cup olive oil and honey and fresh mango as the sweeteners.
+Most of it's done in the blender, making it super simple.
+It's decently healthy too with only ⅓ cup olive oil and honey and fresh mango as the sweeteners.

-Café Tips for making this Sweet Spicy Mango Salad Dressing…
+Café Tips for making this Sweet and Spicy Mango Salad Dressing...

 - You might be wondering why not just put everything in the blender?
 I tried that and the color gets kind of murky.
 It's much prettier if you chop the cilantro and pepper fine and add them on their own.
 If you're in a huge hurry, the flavor will be the same.
 Just drizzle in the oil from the opening in the top of the blender cap.
 I like to use a small funnel for this which prevents spattering.

-- If you don’t have fresh oranges, the “not from concentrate” juice at your local store is fine.
+- If you don't have a fresh orange, the "not from concentrate" juice at your local store is fine.

 - Measure your oil first and let the oil run over your measuring spoon as you pour it into the measuring cup.
 When you get ready to measure the honey, it will release from the spoon like magic and make the job much easier.

-- 1 large mango, peeled, pitted and roughly chopped
+- 1 large ripe mango peeled, pitted and roughly chopped

 - ¼ cup fresh orange juice